web-dave/webdave.de/src/assets/posts/route_types.md

 }
 ```

-This nex example is a great way to have internationalisation in the routes.
+This next example is a great way to have internationalisation in the routes.

 ```js
 const i18nRegex = '(needle|nadel)';